Thunderbirds Are Go: Release and reception

-By December 1966, Lew Grade's attempts to sell Thunderbirds to American TV networks had failed.
-He instructed Gerry Anderson to cancel the production of Thunderbirds Series Two after only six episodes and begin preparations for a new series.
-Around this time, APF was rebranded "Century 21 Productions"; this name was first carried by Thunderbirds Are Go to link the film to APF's tie-in comic TV Century 21.
+By December 1966, Lew Grade had failed in his bid to sell Thunderbirds to an American TV network.
+He instructed Gerry Anderson to cap Series Two at six episodes and devise a new series.
+Around this time, APF was rebranded "Century 21 Productions"; the new name was first carried by Thunderbirds Are Go to link the film to APF's weekly comic TV Century 21.
 The film was the first Anderson project to be promoted, in full, as a "Gerry Anderson Century 21 Production".

-After a well-received test screening for United Artists executives, Thunderbirds Are Go premiered at the London Pavilion cinema on 12 December.
-The premiere was held in aid of children's charity Barnardo's with the Royal Marines Band Service performing the "Thunderbirds March" both before and after the screening.
+After a well-received test screening for UA executives, Thunderbirds Are Go premiered at the London Pavilion cinema on 12 December.
+The premiere was held in aid of Barnardo's and the RMBS performed the "Thunderbirds March" both before and after the screening.

 Critical response

 The film's December 1966 release came amid what commentators dubbed the "Thunderbirds Christmas" – a rush among retailers to sell Thunderbirds toys, games, books and other tie-ins.
-An early review of the film in Kine Weekly described it as a "colourful extension" of the TV series, while the News of the World praised it for providing "breathtaking entertainment".
+An early review in Kinematograph Weekly described the film as a "colourful extension" of the TV series, while the News of the World praised its "breathtaking entertainment".
 The Sunday Express was also positive, calling the concept of a Mars mission "awesome" and commending the film's visuals: "Of course, the cast are all puppets, the sets, models, and the story unabashed nonsense.
 But it's great all the same."
 Elsewhere, the Daily Mail praised the puppets' big-screen transition: "So who needs people?
 These handsome, stiff-necked, shiny-faced Thunderbirds puppets have broken spectacularly out of black-and-white TV and on to the cinema screen."

-The Andersons began a tour of the country to promote the film.
-Around this time, it became apparent that public interest was lukewarm and the box office revenue mediocre.
+As the Andersons began a nationwide promotional tour, it became clear that the film had little interest from the public and the box office returns were poor.
 According to Gerry Anderson: "When we got off the plane at the first destination we were told that the film was in trouble.
 Cinemas were apparently half-full.
 When we got to the next big city we got more news that made us even more depressed – box office figures were inexplicably low wherever we went."
 He believed that Thunderbirds' origins as a TV series weakened the film's chances of success: "The only thing we could think was that at that time the audience was not used to seeing a feature film version of a television show.
 So people would see Thunderbirds and think, 'We've seen it on television.'"
 Sylvia Anderson had a similar explanation: "Although we still had our loyal television fans, they remained just that – firmly seated in front of their television screens and not in the cinema."